Testing and Tracing

 What happens if I test positive?

-- For students that commute or reside off-campus, you should quarantine in your residence.
+- For students that commute or reside off-campus, you should isolate in your residence.

-- For on-campus residents, students may choose to return home for the quarantine period.
-WKU also has designated spaces for quarantine, if you cannot return home.
+- For on-campus residents, students may choose to return home for the isolation period.
+WKU also has designated spaces for isolation, if you cannot return home.

 Call WKU’s COVID Response Team at 270-745-2019 or email firstname.lastname@example.org so that we can arrange for your needs during the quarantine period.